tweag/skyscope/README.md

 ## Using Skyscope

-While the API offered to rule implementations requires them to be pure, the Skyframe graph itself is very much stateful.
-Most `bazel` commands you can run will have some effect or another on it.
+The Skyframe graph is stateful.
+Most `bazel` commands you can run will have some effect on it.

 ### Importing a graph